Slovakia in the Eurovision Song Contest 2009: Competing entries

+Shows

 Semi-finals

-Five semi-finals took place in February and March 2009.
-Ten of the competing entries were assigned to each semi-final and in each show three entries qualified to the final.
-The competing entries first faced a public vote where the top two songs advanced; an additional qualifier was then selected from the remaining entries by the jury.
-An additional wildcard was also awarded by the jury to one of the eliminated entries, which also qualified for the final.

-The third semi-final was originally scheduled to take place on 22 February 2009, however due to a train accident in Bratislava on 21 February 2009 which led to a day of mourning in Slovakia, the semi-final was postponed to 23 February 2009 instead.
+The five semi-finals took place between 15 February and 1 March 2009.
+The third semi-final was originally scheduled to take place on 22 February 2009, however the show was postponed to 23 February due to a train accident in Bratislava on 21 February which led to a day of mourning in Slovakia.
 Desmod and Lucia Nováková were due to perform in the first semi-final, however they were later reallocated to perform in the fifth semi-final following an accident during the rehearsals.
+Three entries qualified to the final from each semi-final.
+The competing entries first faced a public televote where the top two songs advanced; an additional qualifier was then selected from the remaining entries by the jury.

-After qualifying from semi-final 5, Desmod and Lucia Nováková withdrew from the final and the jury selected Smola a hrušky as the replacement qualifier for their semi-final.
+Following the semi-finals, "To čo chceš" performed by Samo Tomeček and Free Inna Cage received the jury wildcard and also qualified for the final, while Desmod and Lucia Nováková withdrew from the final after qualifying from the fifth semi-final; the jury selected "Na čom záleží" performed by Smola a hrušky as a replacement qualifier.

 Final

 The final took place on 8 March 2009 where the sixteen entries that qualified from the semi-finals competed.
 The winner was selected over two rounds of voting.
-In the first round, the top three entries as determined by a public vote advanced to the second round, the superfinal.
+In the first round, the top three entries as determined by a public televote advanced to the second round, the superfinal.
 In the superfinal, the jury selected "Leť tmou" performed by Kamil Mikulčík and Nela Pocisková as the winner.
-In addition to the performances of the competing entries, guest performers included 2009 Azerbaijani Eurovision entrants AySel and Arash performing "Always", and 2009 Czech Eurovision entrants Gipsy.cz performing "Aven Romale".
+In addition to the performances of the competing entries, guest performers included 2009 Azerbaijani Eurovision entrants Aysel and Arash performing "Always", and 2009 Czech Eurovision entrant Gipsy.cz performing "Aven Romale".